adbharadwaj/adbharadwaj.github.io/_drafts/2018-01-10-simulated-annealing-ppi.md

 The code for the above examples can be found [here](https://github.com/adbharadwaj/cytoscape.js-simulated-annealing/tree/master/docs/example3).
 You can also interact and play with the different energy function and their weights using the [simulated annealing playground app](https://adbharadwaj.github.io/cytoscape.js-simulated-annealing/example3/).

+If you want to learn how to use cytoscape.js-simulated-annealing layout extension, please refer to this [page](https://github.com/adbharadwaj/cytoscape.js-simulated-annealing).